ScottLogic/Technology-Carbon-Standard/pages/schema/schema-documentation.md

 ## Schema Structure

-### Organisation Information
+### Organisation Information (required)

-Basic details about the reporting organisation:
+Basic details about the reporting organisation, for example:

 ```json
 "organisation": {